Competition

 Change of Possession

-The defense becomes offense at the location of out-of-bounds, drop, blocks or interception, not from where the Frisbee was thrown.
+The defense becomes offense at the location of an out-of-bounds drop, a block, or an interception, not at the point where the Frisbee was thrown.

 Fouls and Violations